aelij/spanify/docs/strings.md

 When creating a new string whose size is known in advance, we can use the `String.Create` method to avoid additional allocations.
 This method works by allocating a string and providing a writable `Span` within a delegate.
 It's safe (meaning the string can't be mutated after creation) since the `Span` can't escape from the delegate.

-⚠️ Avoid capturing variables in the delegate as they incur an allocation - pass all data using the `state` parameter.
+:warning: Avoid capturing variables in the delegate as they incur an allocation - pass all data using the `state` parameter.
 Use the `static` keyword to enforce this.

 ### Example: Reversing a string